Jerome Myers: Early years

 Born in Petersburg, Virginia, Jerome Myers was one of Abram and Julia Hillman Myers' five children.
 His brother, Gustavus Myers, later became a prominent muckraking journalist, socialist activist, and historian.
-As their father was often absent, the Myers children were raised by their mother and eventually lived in Trenton, New Jersey, and Philadelphia, Pennsylvania.
+As their father was often absent, the Myers children were raised by their mother in what he called "desperate poverty" and eventually lived in Trenton, New Jersey, and Philadelphia, Pennsylvania.
 From time to time, the siblings were placed in foster homes when their mother was ill.
 Given these family hardships, Myers began taking odd jobs at a young age, living in Baltimore, Maryland, before moving on to New York City.
 Arriving in Manhattan in 1886 at the age of nineteen, Myers worked for several years as a scene painter and later for the Moss Engraving Company, where he reproduced photographic negatives.
 During this time he began attending evening art classes at Cooper Union and the Art Students League.
 Even then, his interest in urban subjects was evident.
 Myers' earliest oil painting, Backyard (1888), depicting a clotheslines silhouetted against distant tenements, is today thought to be one of the first paintings exemplifying Ashcan School subject matter in America.
 Similarly, around 1893, after sketching a canal boat during a day trip along the Morris and Essex Canal, Myers made his first sale to the woman who lived on the boat.
 The price was two dollars.